Travel guide

 Chicago + Route 66 / another city 2 weeks 15-20 GB

-Business trip Variable 15 GB or more
+Business trip with video calls Variable 15 GB or more

-How to activate it in 1 minute
+How to activate it before landing

-3. Label the line (e.g., "US Trip") and leave it installed.
+3. Label the line (e.g., "US Trip") to avoid confusing it with your Spanish line.

 Frequently asked questions